 Let’s talk about note taking specifically.
 I know strategies vary on this.
-I had a friend who basically transcribed class.
-I myself was a pretty spare note taker.
+I had a friend who basically transcribed class, while I was a pretty spare note taker.
 Where did you fall on this spectrum?

 The lesson really is that you need to do whatever makes you learn the material thoroughly and efficiently.
-Some friends read and took margin notes and took extensive notes in class.
-I was more: extensive notes at home, minimal notes from class, because that let me listen to the professor more without worrying about getting notes down into my brief on the rationale and holding etc.
+Some friends read and only took margin notes and took extensive notes in class.
+On the other hand, I tend to take extensive notes at home & minimal notes from class, because that let me listen to the professor more without worrying about getting notes down into my brief on the rationale and holding etc.

-First semester: 4 finals with 2 days in between and a 4 day reading period before the first final.
-Second semester: 4 finals with 3 days in between and a 4 day reading period before the first final.
+First semester: 4 finals with two days in between and a 4-day reading period before the first final.
+Second semester: 4 finals with three days in between and a 4-day reading period before the first final.

 All classes had a final.
-Lawyering had 2 briefs per semester.
+Lawyering had two briefs per semester.

 It’s pretty scary.
 I always considered myself a smart person, but people tell you that a law school exam is the great equalizer.
 They were right.
 Law schools exams are a beast.
 And if anyone reading this has ever studied Ancient Greek, then you know I’m not exaggerating.

 Make it manageable in size.
-If it’s longer than 40pp single spaced and formatted, it’s useless.
+If it’s longer than 40 pages single-spaced and formatted, it’s useless.
 You won’t have the time to use it.
 The knowledge needs to be in your head.
 The outline is more like a reminder/lifeline.
-If you go into the exam thinking the outline will be a substitute for your brain, you’re cruising for a B range grade.
+If you go into the exam thinking the outline will be a substitute for your brain, you’re cruising for a B-range grade.

 Make a table of contents.
 There’s no time to treasure hunt.

 Color code the outline.
 Makes it easy to find things.
 I made cases ORANGE.
 Doctrines BLUE.
 Key terms YELLOW.
-(Basically mirroring my textbook highlighting system) I don’t know the neurobiology on color coating, but in a time crunch it makes it easy to find things in a sea of words.
+(Basically mirroring my textbook highlighting system) I don’t know the neurobiology on color coding, but in a time crunch, it makes it easy to find things in a sea of words.